 Many sales firms lean heavily on email prospecting.
 It’s deserving of its place at the head of this list of B2B prospecting methods.
 That’s because of the many advantages it holds over other methods.

-For instance, there are loads of top-quality tools around to help automate much of the process.
+For instance, there are loads of top-quality tools and lead generation software around to help automate much of the process.
 You can use these to find an email address for prospects and create engaging email templates to use along the way.
 Finteza is another great tool to check out for automated funnels.

 Email communication, too, is favored by many businesses.
 An email is visual and can be easily forwarded to different decision-makers within a firm.
 It can also be quickly deleted, of course, but no prospecting method is without its challenges.